krrm1/arabcodingteam-policegarage123/README.md

 *

-if you want to edit the vehicle form the config its easy
+if you want to edit the vehicle list form the config its easy